qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 features and settings, and how to use them.

 .. note::
- If you want to continue learning QGIS through the step-by-step exercises route, QGIS documentation provides a :ref:`Training manual
+ To continue learning QGIS through step-by-step exercises, follow the :ref:`Training manual <QGIS-training-manual-index-reference>`.
- <QGIS-training-manual-index-reference>` you can rely on.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE